VRConservation/ywabook/_sources/4_geospatial.md

 - Who is responsible for addressing that risk?
 - If not responsible, where are their opportunities to work together to address risk?
 - What are some options to address these risks?
 (Options for treatment)
-- What are some barriers to treating these risks? (ex: large items that need to be disposed of)
+- What are some barriers to treating these risks? (e.g., lack of downscaled data, or funding to mitigate risk)
-- What is missing to address risk? (programs, funding, workforce, access, capacity, etc.)
+- What is missing to address risk? (programs, funding, workforce, access, capacity and data.)

 ## Geospatial analysis